darelovesdata/ecommerce-market-analytics/README.md

 **Customer Intent**: When you see Gift Sets as 18% of revenue, you're seeing customers telling you they value your brand as a trusted source for thoughtful, curated presents.
 This insight informs everything from product photography to email subject lines to social media positioning.

 **Channel Preference**: Email's 6.2x ROAS tells a story: customers prefer direct, personalized, owned-channel communication over interruptive paid ads.
-This insight justifies investment in list growth, segmentation, and personalization - and shapes how you communicate in every email sent.
+This insight justifies investment in list growth, segmentation and personalization - and shapes how you communicate in every email sent.

 **Experience Expectations**: A 67% mobile checkout abandonment rate isn't just a conversion metric.
 It's customers telling you they expect a frictionless, mobile-first experience.
 Meeting this expectation isn't optimization; it's brand delivery.
 Every second saved in checkout is a promise kept.

 **Growth Narrative**: Real-time dashboards let you tell authentic, timely stories.
-When conversion rate climbed from 2.8% to 3.2% month-over-month, you could communicate that progress to your team, your investors, and your brand partners in real time.
+When conversion rate climbed from 2.8% to 3.2% month-over-month, you could communicate that progress to your team, your investors and your brand partners in real time.
 Growth becomes visible and shareable.

 ### Scenario: Using Data to Tell Your Brand Story